sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 ---

 ## Background
-While players in the National Football League are undoubtably athletic, their physical traits can vary significantly by position.
-Each year, the NFL Combine records physical and performance-based metrics for new athletes entering the NFL draft.
-These combine measurements allow scouts to further evaluate player prospects before drafting them.
-In this project, I explore the effectiveness of K-means clustering to identify player positions using NFL Combine data from 2000-2018.
-I also perform several tests to investigate an annual trend in the Cone Drill.
+While players in the National Football League are undoubtably athletic, their physical traits can significantly by position.
+Every year, the NFL Combine collects physical and performance-based data from new athletes entering the NFL draft.
+These metrics allow scouts to further evaluate player prospects beyond their seasonal statistics before drafting them.
+In this post, I will investigate the effectiveness of K-means clustering in identifying player positions using NFL Combine data from 2000 to 2018.
+Additionally, I will conduct several tests to investigate annual trends in the Cone Drill.

 ## Exploratory Analysis
 Using a Python 3 kernel in Jupyter, we will load in the following libraries and dataset.